chris-langfield/CrossRoadsBot/README.md

 # CrossRoadsBot
-Twitter bot @XRoadsBot

-This is the core Python script used.
-Needs to be migrated to a more permanent arrangement using a Raspberry Pi or perhaps AWS.
+Source code for Twitter bot [@XRoadsBot](https://twitter.com/xroadsbot), which tweets out snapshots of random crossroads from around the world every day, using Google Maps API and OpenStreetMap.